Nava2/propokertools2/README.md

-# pokerpro2
+# propokertools2
 A redesign of http://www.propokertools.com/

+## Remote Server
+The latest version of this application is hosted on https://stark-inlet-1935.herokuapp.com/ for easier access.

+## Local Deployment
-## Install
+### Install

 1. Install [node.js](http://nodejs.org/download/)
-1. Clone this repository `git clone git@github.com:Nava2/pokerprotools2.git`
+1. Clone this repository `git clone git@github.com:Nava2/pokerprotools2.git` or unzip the provided file
-1. Open terminal, cd to directory
+1. Go to the directory from previous step and start the nodejs terminal.
-1. `npm install`
+1. Execute `npm install`
-1. ??????
-1. Profit!

-## Running the server
+### Running the application

-1. cd to directory
+1. Go to directory from the Install step
-1. `node app.js`
+1. Execute `node app.js`
 1. Open http://localhost:8080/

 ## Running tests

 1. `node test/`

-:)

 ## Deploying to Heroku